The 6-strand braid group is CAT(0): Introduction

 \section{Introduction}

+A discrete group is called CAT(0) if it acts properly discontinuously and cocompactly by isometries on a CAT(0) space.
+The property of being CAT(0) has far reaching consequences for a group.
+Algorithmically, such groups have quadratic Dehn functions and hence soluble world problem; geometrically, all free-abelian subgroups are undistorted; algebraically, the centralisers of infinite cyclic subgroups split.

-Our paper addresses the open question whether braid groups are CAT(0) and gives a positive answer for the ones with at most $6$ strands.
+In \cite{charney} Charney asked whether all braid groups are CAT(0).
+In this paper we give a positive answer for braid groups with at most 6 strands.

-In \cite{charney} Charney stated the more general question about the curvature of Artin groups, and suggested that all of them should be CAT(0).
-Several partial answers to this question are known.
-For example Brady and McCammond showed in \cite{brady_mccammond} that the $n$-strand braid groups are CAT(0) if $n=4$ or $5$.
+Brady and McCammond showed in \cite{brady_mccammond} that the $n$-strand braid groups are CAT(0) if $n=4$ or $5$.
 However, their proof for $n=5$ relies heavily on a computer program.
 They also conjectured that the same statement should hold for arbitrary $n$ \cite[Conjecture 8.4]{brady_mccammond}.
-The same authors studied new presentations for certain three-generator Artin groups \cite{brady_mccammond2} and showed that the associated presentation 2-complex admits a metric of non-positive curvature.

-Charney and Davis~\cite{charney_davis} introduced the Salvetti complex, a piecewise Euclidean cube complex, associated to an Artin group.
-They show that its universal cover, on which the Artin group acts geometrically, is CAT(0) if and only if the Artin group is right-angled (each $m_{ij}=2$ or $\infty$).

-Brady~\cite{brady} studied a class of Artin groups with three generators and constructed certain complexes using the associated Coxeter groups.
-He showed that these complexes carry a piecewise Euclidean metric of non-positive curvature and have as fundamental group the Artin groups under consideration.
-A generalisation of this was proved by Bell~\cite{bell}.

-Explicit examples of Artin groups with two-dimensional Eilenberg-McLane spaces which act geometrically on 3-dimensional CAT(0) complexes (but not so on 2-dimensional ones) were constructed by Brady and Crisp~\cite{brady_crisp}.

-This paper exploits the close relationship between braid groups, non-crossing partitions of a regular $n$-gon and the geometry of spherical buildings.
-Associated to the lattice non-crossing partitions, there is a metric polyhedral complex, its orthoscheme complex, whose geometry was studied in \cite{brady_mccammond}.
-(See Section~\ref{sec: definitions} for further details.)
+This paper exploits the close relationship between braid groups, non-crossing partitions of a regular $n$-gon, and the geometry of spherical buildings; the latter relationship was discovered by Brady and McCammond~\cite{brady_mccammond}.

+More specifically, we look at the orthoscheme complex (a certain metric polyhedral complex) associated to $NCP_n$, the lattice of non-crossing partitions, whose geometry was studied in \cite{brady_mccammond}.
 Brady and McCammond showed that the CAT(0) property for braid groups can be deduced from the fact that the orthoscheme complex of the non-crossing partition lattice $NCP_n$ is a CAT(0) space.
-This is done by inspecting the diagonal link of the orthoscheme complex of $NCP_n$ and proving that this diagonal link is CAT(1).
+This can be done by inspecting the diagonal link of the orthoscheme complex of $NCP_n$ and proving that this diagonal link is CAT(1).